Yui-Koi/LuxTTS/README.md

 ## Final Notes

-This project is licensed under the Apache-2.0 license.
+The model and code are licensed under the Apache-2.0 license.
 See LICENSE for details.

 Stars/Likes would be appreciated, thank you.